Independent Reviewer of Terrorism Legislation: Functions

 The Independent Reviewer must report annually to Parliament on the operation of the Terrorism Act 2000.
 He or she may also report (after notifying the government) on parts of the Anti-terrorism, Crime and Security Act 2001, Part I of the Terrorism Act 2006, the Counter-Terrorism Act 2008, the Terrorist Asset-Freezing etc. Act 2010, the Terrorism Prevention and Investigation Measures (TPIMs) Act 2011 and Part 1 of the Counter-Terrorism and Security Act 2015.

 Further reports may be produced, at the request of the government or on the Independent Reviewer's own initiative.
-Past examples are the reports into the definition of terrorism (2007), Operation Pathway (2009) and Operation Gird (2011), and reports commissioned into investigatory powers (2015), the collection of bulk data by intelligence agencies (2016), the deprivation of citizenship (2016) and the practice of deportation with assurances (2017).
+Past examples are the reports into the definition of terrorism (2007), Operation Pathway (2009) and Operation Gird (2011), and reports commissioned into investigatory powers (2015), the collection of bulk data by intelligence agencies (2016), the deprivation of citizenship (2016), and the practice of deportation with assurances (2017).
 All reports published since 2001 are available on the Independent Reviewer's website.

-A recent Independent Reviewer has written that "anyone who assumes that the Reviewer's function is to torment the government, or conversely to defend it, will be disappointed", adding that he has sought, like his predecessors, "only to give an informed, considered and independent view."
+A 2014 article about the role, the then Independent Reviewer David Anderson wrote that "anyone who assumes that the Reviewer's function is to torment the government, or conversely to defend it, will be disappointed", adding that he has sought, like his predecessors, "only to give an informed, considered and independent view."

 The Independent Reviewer has no permanent staff but has a budget for the assistance of part-time Special Advisers, and administrative help provided or paid for by the Home Office.
 The Senior Special Adviser has since 2011 been Emeritus Professor Clive Walker of the University of Leeds.
 The power to set up a Privacy and Civil Liberties Board under the direction and control of the Independent Reviewer was passed into law under the Coalition Government but has not been brought into force.